Nicholas II: Initiatives in foreign affairs

-Emperor Franz Joseph of Austria-Hungary paid a state visit in April 1897 that was a success.
+Emperor Franz Joseph I of Austria paid a state visit in April 1897 that was a success.
 It produced a "gentlemen's agreement" to keep the status quo in the Balkans, and a somewhat similar commitment became applicable to Constantinople and the Straits.
 The result was years of peace that allowed for rapid economic growth.

 Nicholas followed the policies of his father, strengthening the Franco-Russian Alliance and pursuing a policy of general European pacification, which culminated in the famous Hague peace conference.
 This conference, suggested and promoted by Nicholas II, was convened with the view of terminating the arms race, and setting up machinery for the peaceful settlement of international disputes.
 The results of the conference were less than expected due to the mutual distrust existing between great powers.
 Nevertheless, the Hague conventions were among the first formal statements of the laws of war.
 Nicholas II became the hero of the dedicated disciples of peace.
 In 1901 he and the Russian diplomat Friedrich Martens were nominated for the Nobel Peace Prize for the initiative to convene the Hague Peace Conference and contributing to its implementation.
 However historian Dan L. Morrill states that "most scholars" agree that the invitation was "conceived in fear, brought forth in deceit, and swaddled in humanitarian ideals...Not from humanitarianism, not from love for mankind."

+Nicholas aimed to strengthen the Franco-Russian Alliance and proposed the unsuccessful Hague Convention of 1899 to promote disarmament and peacefully solve international disputes.